Move to Music with older adults

 Photo of 6 dancers (ages 30-100) seated in a semi-circle, each with their right hand reaching to their right foot, and smiling to the camera.

-I have been teaching dance since 2003, and since 2013 I have been facilitating dance programs full-time, mainly with older adults.
-I have been studying dance since I was 6 years old, have professional training in contemporary dance, and have studied dance improvisation with more than 30 teachers.
-My Master’s of Education is in Community Leadership and Adult Education.
-I have current First Aid and CPR certification, a Criminal Record Check, and Dance Instructor Professional Liability Insurance.
-(For additional info please see the About Creative Momentum and About Joanne pages.)
+I have been teaching dance since 2003, and have been honoured to facilitate dance with more than 100 communities and groups.
+I have been studying dance for more than 25 years, have professional training in contemporary dance, and have studied dance improvisation with more than 30 teachers.
+I have a Master’s of Education in in Community Leadership and Adult Education, and Dance Instructor Professional Liability Insurance.

 Leave a Reply